corydonbaylor/quickstart-drafts/louvain/Louvain Community Detection.md

 GROUP BY sourceNodeId, targetNodeId;
 SELECT * FROM p2p_demo.public.P2P_AGG_TRANSACTIONS;
 ```
-Note that we need to have a particular structure for Graph Analytics to work:
+Note that we need to have a particular structure for Graph Analytics to work.

 **For the table representing nodes:**